DecisiveAI/mdai-docs/src/install/aws/adding-certs.md

 😬 We know, we know.. so many options.

-Trust us, we're truly here to help ease the pain of configuration and security for your MDAI Engine.
+Trust us, we're truly here to help ease the pain of configuration and security for your MDAI Nucleus.
 Hang with us, we're so close to done!

 *🙆🏽‍♂️ Okay.. one more stretch.. that's better.. back to it!*